-In practice for more than 25 years, board-certified neonatologist McCrae Smith, MD, works with Women’s Hospital and Alamance Regional Medical Center.
+In practice for more than 25 years, board-certified neonatologist McCrae Smith, MD, works with Cone Health Women's & Children's Center at Moses Cone Hospital and Alamance Regional Medical Center.
 He is especially interested in information technology and electronic health records.

 His patients include both newborns and their parents with whom he strives to be open, caring and down-to-earth.
 He is always amazed at his small patients’ ability to overcome huge challenges.
 As their physician, he often feels humbled to have played a small role in their recovery.